 2020 was a big year for Wistia.
 In case you missed it — we added podcasting to our platform!
-This new feature allows companies to beautifully showcase audio content, distribute their podcast to all the major listening platforms, and unlock insights that’ll help them understand what’s resonating with their audiences.
+This feature allows companies to beautifully showcase audio content, distribute their podcast to all the major listening platforms, and unlock insights that’ll help them understand what’s resonating with their audiences.

 This all sounds great, but how does the look and feel of Wistia podcasting compare to other podcast experiences?

-In the past, we’ve shared how companies are using Wistia Channels to showcase their video content, so we wanted to do the same for our new podcasting feature.
+In the past, we’ve shared how companies are using Wistia Channels to showcase their video content, so we wanted to do the same for our podcasting feature.
 Keep reading to see how some brands are telling their stories, their way, using Wistia Channels and audio embeds for their podcasts.

 Shopify is an end-to-end ecommerce platform for small to medium sized businesses.
 They help companies start, sell, market, and manage their products via a full suite of tools and templates that empower business owners to leverage the power of online commerce.